 What is the most effective way to maximize the experience of employees and develop consumer loyalty?

 Since engaged workers are 44% more productive than unengaged workers, business owners must keep employees engaged through measures like creating trust in the workplace as well as outstanding pay and emotional engagement with the work.
 To nurture an effective level of employee engagement, employers must facilitate strong and/or effective internal communication and respect while recognizing staff members’ potential for success.

 By giving staff a voice, employers can maximize the company’s potential for creating customer loyalty and retention, as fully engaged employees provide more effective customer service.
 It’s the difference between supporting customers who call in with questions or concerns and putting those same customers on hold or in an endless cycle of automated messages or voicemails.
 Employees should also be equipped to recognize when potential customers will respond well to an extra perk or if a small gift or reward could turn a disappointed caller into a loyal client.
 These real human connections are moments customers will remember as they consider making another purchase.

 Create customer loyalty by recognizing their needs

-Strengthen customer loyalty with the Strategy of Preeminence
+Strengthen consumer loyalty with the value of preeminence

-When you implement Jay’s Strategy of Preeminence into your business, you’ll be shifting your mindset to view customers as clients.
-While a customer is someone you sell to, a client is someone you protect and advise over the long-term.
+When you implement Jay’s Strategy of Preeminence into your business, you’ll shift your mindset to view customers as clients.
+While a customer is someone you sell to, a client is someone you protect and advise over the long term.
 Even if you sell a product such as the outdoor shoes mentioned above, you can still view your customers as clients and find ways to continually serve their needs.

 Recognize ways to change and improve your product so you always stay relevant and necessary to your target audience.
-By continually adapting your product so that it aligns with your market’s current and future needs, you’ll secure customer retention loyalty that will help your business thrive for years to come.
+By continually adapting your product so that it aligns with the current and future needs of your business and your market, you’ll secure customer loyalty that will help your business thrive for years to come.